Gli Invasori (1961)

 The Film

-American actor Cameron Mitchell is top billed here in his second of many Euro-cult movies during the 1960s, from Pepla to Spaghetti Westerns - amazingly rugged, he really looks the part and plays well throughout.
-George Ardisson plays his brother, and the pair do look genuinely similar, with the smart looking Ardisson plausibly looking like he was raised as the son of a Noble, but equally able to put up a good fight.
-Interestingly the pair played brothers earlier in the year, in the lesser known Euro-Viking movie, L'Ultimo dei Vikinghi (1961), also for producers Galatea Film.
-The beautiful Kessler sisters play the twins Rama and Daya, with whom the brothers fall in love, and prove themselves to be more than just pretty faces.
-The rest of the cast is solid, with plenty of familiar faces.
+American actor Cameron Mitchell is top billed here in his second of many Euro-cult movies during the 1960s, from Pepla to Spaghetti Westerns - convincingly rugged, he really looks the part and plays well throughout.
+George Ardisson plays his brother and the pair do look genuinely similar, with the smart looking Ardisson plausibly looking like he was raised as the son of a Noble, but equally able to put up a good fight.
+The beautiful Kessler sisters play the twins Rama and Daya, with whom the brothers fall in love and prove themselves to be more than just pretty faces.
+The rest of the cast is solid, with plenty of familiar faces including Franco Giacobini who reprises his role from Ercole al centro della terra (1961) as the rather unwelcome comic relief.

-Suffering from some forgivable historical inaccuracy, and some less forgivable plot holes and budgetary limitations, Gli Invasori remains a good film thanks to some beautful cinematography and a strong pair of lead performances.
-Fans of Mario Bava will certainly want to see this film, and fans of the 1950s/60s Pepla will find plenty to enjoy here as will general action movie fans, just don't expect anything too historical, or any epic scale battles.
+Suffering from some forgivable if hard to miss historical inaccuracy and some less forgivable plot holes, Gli Invasori remains a good film thanks to some beautful cinematography and a strong pair of lead performances.
+Fans of Mario Bava will certainly want to see this film and Peplum collectors will find plenty to enjoy here, just don't expect anything too historical or any epic scale battles.
 Recommended.

 In Brief